The Ambassadors (novel): Stage productions

 A musical theatre version of The Ambassadors, titled Ambassador, was first produced in 1971 in London's West End, then on Broadway in 1972; it proved unsuccessful.

 Television

-The BBC television adaptation of the novel for their Play of the Month television series first aired on March 13, 1977, with Paul Scofield as "Strether" and Lee Remick as "Maria Gostrey" (she later played "Eugenia" in the 1979 Merchant Ivory cinema version of The Europeans).
+The BBC television adaptation of the novel for their Play of the Month television series first aired on March 13, 1977, with Paul Scofield as Strether and Lee Remick as Maria Gostrey, directed by James Cellan Jones.